openstack-archive/fuel-main/docs/user/red_hat_openstack.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you receive an error from Fuel Web regarding Red Hat OpenStack download issues, ensure that you have a valid subscription to the Red Hat OpenStack 3.0 product.
 This product is separate from standard Red Hat Enterprise Linux.
 You can check by going to https://access.redhat.com and checking Active Subscriptions.
 Contact your `Red Hat sales representative <https://access.redhat.com/site/solutions/368643>`_ to get the proper subscriptions associated with your account.
 If you are still encountering issues, contact Mirantis Support.

-Issues downloading from Red Hat Subscription Manager
+Issues downloading from Red Hat RHN Satellite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you receive an error from Fuel Web regarding Red Hat OpenStack download issues, ensure that you have all the necessary channels available on your RHN Satellite Server.
-The correct lis is <here>.
+The correct list is :ref:`here <rhn_sat_channels>`.
 If you are missing these channels, please contact your `Red Hat sales representative <https://access.redhat.com/site/solutions/368643>`_ to get the proper subscriptions associated with your account